 Each class teacher meets with the previous class teacher to discuss attainment, groupings and behaviour prior to the start of the new school year.

-Children spend a transition day in their new class in the summer term where they work with and get to know their new teacher and class.
+Children spend a transition day in their new class in the summer term where they work with and get to know their new teacher and classroom staff.
+Class teachers are granted access to the CPOMS records for their new pupils in September.